brh85/MPhys-Project/README.md

 24-2-22
 Updated the code which converts the files to numpy arrays so that they are more consistently named and should be a bit more readable.
 This code relies on the .mha files being placed in a folder called 'Data_old' but this can be easily editted - and also good to check that the filenames all match up.
 I've also called all the actual numpy files 'init.npy' to differentiate them from

+25-2-22
+The code to extract feature vectors is updated to handle the new format of the numpy array data and now saves them in the data folder with them.